pingcap/docs/br/backup-and-restore-storages.md

 Before backup, configure the following privileges to access the backup directory on S3.

-- Minimum privileges for TiKV and `br` to access the backup directories during backup: `s3:ListBucket`, `s3:PutObject`, and `s3:AbortMultipartUpload`
+- Minimum privileges for TiKV and br command-line tool (hereinafter referred to as `br`) to access the backup directories during backup: `s3:ListBucket`, `s3:PutObject`, and `s3:AbortMultipartUpload`
 - Minimum privileges for TiKV and `br` to access the backup directories during restore: `s3:ListBucket` and `s3:GetObject`

 If you have not yet created a backup directory, refer to [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to create an S3 bucket in the specified region.
 If necessary, you can also create a folder in the bucket by referring to [Create a folder](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).